Reynouts/AoC23/README.md

 so, this is it and I'm fine with it.
 10 stars!

 ## [--- Day 6: Wait For It ---](http://adventofcode.com/2023/day/6)
 A breather today.
-Easy solution which worked for part 2.
-No need to create a closed form solution, a lot more days to come.
+Easy solution which worked for part 2, after noticing it was symmetric it became a fast solution.

 ## [--- Day 7: Camel Cards ---](http://adventofcode.com/2023/day/7)
+Good old poker game simulation!
+Fun one, decided just to go with an OO style simulation, which worked fine and fast.
+No real weird challenges along the way.
+Not very pythonic or compact code, but I wanted to keep it readable and understandable.